Gagora catfish

 The Gagora catfish (Arius gagora) is a species of sea catfish in the family Ariidae.
 It was described by Francis Buchanan-Hamilton in 1822, originally under the genus Pimelodus.
 It is a migratory species found in the tropical marine, brackish and freshwater of Bangladesh, Myanmar, and India.
 It reaches a maximum standard length of 91.4 cm.

 The Gagora catfish is of commercial importance as a food fish, but over-fishing has led to a population decline in the past two decades.
-Due to the decline, the IUCN redlist currently lists the species as Near Threatened.
+Due to the decline, the IUCN redlist has listed the species as Near Threatened since 1st October 2009.